Stillwell-C/gram-copy/README.md

 The UI was made to be responsive with a mobile-first design and should function on both mobile devices and web browsers with larger screens.
 SCSS was used to style most components.

 There is a dark and light mode that can be toggled through the navigation menu.
 A user's preference will be stored in local storage for the next time they visit the site.
-If there is no user preference is already stored in local storage, the initial theme will be set using the user's preferred color theme in their browser if present.
+If no user preference is stored in local storage, the initial theme will be set using the user's preferred color theme in their browser if present.
 If there is no preferred theme in their browser or theme in local storage, it will default to the light color theme.

 #### API & Authentication